rabbitmq/rabbitmq-website/site/stomp.md

 #### Creating a Durable Subscription

-To create a durable subscription, set the `persistent` header to `true` in the `SUBSCRIBE` frame.
+To create a durable subscription, set the `durable` header to `true` in the `SUBSCRIBE` frame. `persistent` is also supported as an alias for `durable` for backwards compatibility with earlier plugin versions.

+When creating a durable subscription to a topic destination, set `auto-delete` to `false` to make sure the queue that backs your subscription is not deleted when last subscriber disconnects.

 When creating a durable subscription, the `id` header must be specified.
 For example:

     SUBSCRIBE
     destination:/topic/my-durable
     id:1234
-    persistent:true
+    durable:true
+    auto-delete:false

-#### AMQP Semantics
+#### AMQP 0-9-1 Semantics

 For `SEND` frames, the message is sent to the `amq.topic` exchange with the routing key `<name>`.